pseeth/autoclip/README.md

 clipper = QuantileClip(model.parameters(), quantile=0.9, history_length=1000)
 ```

-### During Training
+#### Optimizer Wrappers
+Using the optimizer wrapping pattern is the recommended way to use AutoClip, and `autoclip`'s torch API supports wrapping arbitrary pytorch optimizers.
+The wrapping pattern allows you to avoid changing your training code when you want to use an AutoClip clipper.
+This is especially useful if you do not own the training code for whatever reason.
+(Say for example you are using someone else's Trainer class, as is often the case with frameworks like `huggingface`.)

+#### Training with Raw Clipper
-To clip the model's gradients, simply run the clipper's `.step()` function during your training loop.
+You can still use the clipper manually if you would like.
+If this is the case, then to clip the model's gradients, simply run the clipper's `.step()` function during your training loop.
 Note that you should call the clipper's `step` before you call your optimizer's `step`.
 Calling it after would mean that your clipping will have no effect, since the model will have already been updated using the unclipped gradients.
 For example:
 ```python
 for batch_num, batch in enumerate(training_dataset):
     model_prediction = model(batch['data'])